rakshakannu/Datastructures-hashing/README.md

 - sorted data   // Avl tree or red black tree
 - prefix searching   // trie

+hashing is expert when it comes to insert, delete, and search which does it in O(1).

 Applications of hashing:
 - dictionaries
 - database indexing